akhileshkrsingh1/Twitter_Gist_Analysis_Autoresponser/README.md

-# Social Media Analysis Usecase
+# Social Media Analysis Usecases

 This project aims to analyze social media tweets for gist analysis, category classification, and response generation specifically for the Delhi Police's official Twitter account.